puckowski/Sling.js/README.md

 Mounts ```component``` on element with ID ```rootElementId``` in DOM.
 Returns root element in DOM where ```component``` was added.

+Mounted components replace the element with ```rootElementId``` to avoid an excessive DOM size.
+Mounted components must have the same root element ID as the element in the DOM they are attached to.

 ## s.update
 __void s.update ( rootElementId, component )__